 Step 1: Obtain the Form

 Obtain the “Certificate of Persons Conducting Business Under Assumed Name” from each county where the business will operate.
-A “Certificate of Persons Conducting Business Under Assumed Name” must be filed with the County Clerks’ office in every county in which business is transacted.
-The form is available on many County Clerks’ websites or the form is available for pick up at the County Clerk’s office.
+A “Certificate of Persons Conducting Business Under Assumed Name” must be filed with the County Clerks’ office in every county where business is transacted.
+The form is available on many county clerks’ websites or can be picked up at the county clerk’s office.

 Step 2: Verify Name Availability